Complaints and feedback

 Make a complaint about a school

-The headteacher will tell you how to make a formal complaint to the governing body.
-This is usually by completing a complaint form or writing a letter to the Chair of the governing body.
+The school complaints procedure will tell you how to make a formal complaint.
+This is usually by completing a complaint form or writing a letter.
 You should make it clear:

 - Why you are complaining.

 - What you want to happen as a result of your complaint.

 Complaints about school staff should be addressed to the headteacher.

 Complaints about the headteacher should be addressed to the Chair of Governors.